democracyforwardaotearoanewzealand/introduction/README.md

 * 1/06/2026: Mayor Andrew Little was again invited outside and for comment but neither are forthcoming or apparent.

+* 1/06/2026: I got rudely and needlessly woken up by an Allied Security staff member with nothing else to do while on shift but to perform sleep deprivation tasks on someone.
+WCC and GWRC are closely linked to Allied Security.
+Andrew Little is still unable or unwilling to meet.

 **Overview**

 * Current plans are to distribute 5G or Starlink based voting rods to households, so people can vote on a range of issues from their home.
 Every Saturday.
 Issues are presented on Free To Air TV.